-In 2019, the Watershed District levied remained in line with the proposed budget as outlined in the 2018 10-Year Watershed Management Plan.
-Even though this was a 5.3% increase from the previous year, the District tax base increased in 2019 due to boundary changes reflecting the hydrology of all three watersheds which mitigated this increase.
-The budget did increase in 2019 due to project being carried over from previous years.
+In 2020, the Watershed District levied remained in line with the proposed budget as outlined in the 2018 10-Year Watershed Management Plan.
+Even though this was a 2.7% increase from the previous year, the District's Budget increased by 19% due to project being carried over from previous years.